-Environmental science is the study of the relationships in the natural world that occur between organisms and their environment.
-It involves all fields of natural science as they bear on the physical and biological environment.
+Environmental science involves all fields of natural science as they bear on the physical and biological environment around us.
 Aspects of biology, geology, chemistry, physics, meteorology, and many other disciplines must be considered when studying environmental science.
 A major component of modern environmental science involves addressing current environmental problems brought about directly by human activity.
-Therefore, in addition to presenting the scientific concepts underlying environmental issues, environmental science also examines social aspects of environmental problems.
-This includes technology and scientific understanding as well as laws, ethics, economics, and other aspects of human behavior that will play a key role in solving our current environmental dilemmas.
+Therefore, in addition to presenting the scientific concepts underlying environmental issues, we also discuss social aspects of environmental problems.
+Not only technology and scientific understanding, but also laws, ethics, economics, and other aspects of human behavior will play a key role in solving our current environmental dilemmas.